 Water damage can be a costly and disruptive problem for homes and businesses.
-Understanding the most common sources and working to prevent them can help mitigate the risk of damage.
+If left unchecked, water damage can lead to structural weakness, mold growth, and long-term illness.
+Understanding the most common causes of water damage and working to prevent them can help mitigate the risks.

 Leaking or Burst Pipes